 Resume Accomplishments Examples of Educational Leaders

-- Raised student recruitment numbers over the course of three school years from 350 to 500 students by holding regular open house sessions, handing out pamphlets, and being actively involved in the local community.
+- Raised student recruitment numbers over three school years from 350 to 500 students by holding regular open house sessions, handing out pamphlets, and being actively involved in the local community.

 - Wrote and applied for numerous grants, receiving over $16,000 for new technology in the classroom.